 Create a color scheme quickly using the color scheme generator.

-Start by choosing color for your palette using the color picker or clicking the generate button to find new colors.
+Start by choosing color for your palette using the color picker or clicking the generate button to find new analogous colors.

 Creating color palettes can be hard.
 Designers spend a lot of time trying to create cohesion between the various colors on the rainbow.